openjfx/samples/CommandLine/Non-modular/CLI/README.md

 # samples

-JavaFX 12 samples to run with different options and build tools.
+JavaFX 13 samples to run with different options and build tools.

-Download an appropriate [JDK 12](https://jdk.java.net/12/) for your operating system.
-Make sure `JAVA_HOME` is properly set to the Java 12 installation directory.
+Download [JDK 11 or later](http://jdk.java.net/) for your operating system.
+Make sure `JAVA_HOME` is properly set to the JDK installation directory.

 Download [JavaFX SDK](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.